 Many of the successful mill builders also built themselves a fine house.
 One time owner of Oak Bank mill, John Brier did just that.
-He built, in 1858, one of the biggest houses in Bollington on the hillside overlooking his mill.
+He built, in 1858, Oak Bank House, one of the biggest houses in Bollington, on the hillside overlooking his mill.
 The house suffered a fire and became derelict in the early 20thC and was demolished after WWII.
 The site is now occupied by Oak Bank Drive.

 Oak Bank Mill was possibly the first cotton mill built in Bollington in 1784.
 The brothers Philip and George Antrobus built and developed the mill.

 The firm suffered a setback in 1882 when a large part of the works was destroyed by fire.
-Jesse Beard1 was a small boy at the time and recalled his father calling out to his mother “Elizabeth, Oldham’s is on fire!”
+Jesse Beard was a small boy at the time and recalled his father calling out to his mother “Elizabeth, Oldham’s is on fire!”
 Oldham’s is what the business was known as then.
-Young Jesse stood on the bank2 and recalled seeing the roof falling in and the pipes hanging from the walls.
-The firemen were calling out for help because those who were pumping3 were exhausted.
+Young Jesse stood on the bank and recalled seeing the roof falling in and the pipes hanging from the walls.
+The firemen were calling out for help because those who were pumping were exhausted.

 A Mr Wilson was the next proprietor of the mill and formed the Oak Bank Printing Company in the last years of the 19th century.
 However, it was not until 1910 that the Bollington Printing Company was formed.
 From 1910 to the late 1960s the company was involved in the progressive use of cottons and was one of the leading producers of roller printed British fashion textiles.